-1.10 Public health: fresh meat and poultrymeat (microbiology)
+1.14 Public health: fresh meat and poultrymeat (microbiology)

-To improve the required hygiene conditions under which fresh meat and poultrymeat are produced in slaughterhouses and meat and poultrymeat cutting plants, by requiring proprietors to conduct microbiological analysis as a means of achieving an objective analysis of the standard of hygiene.
+1) Objective To improve the required hygiene conditions under which fresh meat and poultrymeat are produced in slaughterhouses and meat and poultrymeat cutting plants, by requiring proprietors to conduct microbiological analysis as a means of achieving an objective analysis of the standard of hygiene.

-Council Directive 85/323/EEC of 12 June 1985 amending Directive 64/433/EEC on health problems affecting intra-Community trade in fresh meat.
+2) Community measure Council Directive 85/323/EEC of 12 June 1985 amending Directive fresh meat.

+64/433/EEC on health problems affecting intra-Community trade in fresh poultrymeat.